han-minhee/yolo-rust-ort/README.md

 ![people sitting around a table](./output/people1.jpg)

 ## Overview
-This small example demonstrates how to implement YOLOv10 in Rust using the [ort](https://github.com/pykeio/ort) crate as a backend for running ONNX models. `ort` is a wrapper around [ONNX Runtime](https://onnxruntime.ai/), designed to showcase the integration of ONNX with Rust.
+This small example demonstrates how to implement YOLOv10 in Rust using [ort](https://github.com/pykeio/ort) crate as a backend for running ONNX models. `ort` is a wrapper around [ONNX Runtime](https://onnxruntime.ai/).

 ## Getting Started